mmisamore/fregetalk/fregetalk.md

 > - This also enables *safe parallelism*: evaluating expressions in parallel is no different than evaluating them in (any) order

-> - We don't have to worry about global state, because there isn't any!

-> - All squares are rectangles (since everything is immutable)
+> - No shared global state- no global state at all!

-> - We also don't have to worry about object lifetimes or null pointers
+> - Don't have to worry about object lifetimes or null pointers

+> - Unit testing generally easier: one input, one output

+> - Encourages clean separation of pure business logic from I/O

+# Disadvantages of Pure Functional Programming

+> - Radically different than imperative and object-oriented programming (e.g. no variable assignment, no objects, no for- or while-loops)

+> - Most algorithms in literature are expressed in imperative terms (e.g. graph algorithms)

+> - Producing fast immutable data structures is still an active research area

+> - Bindings are required to interface with impure languages (e.g. Java)

+> - Non-strict evaluation strategies, if used, can result in undesirable space-leaks

 # What is Frege?